Citizen Wildlife Monitoring Project

 Documenting animals in the wild

-Our Citizen Wildlife Monitoring Project (CWMP), organizing citizen-scientist volunteers to monitor and document wildlife using remote cameras where state and federal agencies don’t have the resources to go, from the Washington Cascades to the Kettle Crest to British Columbia.
+Conservation Northwest leads the Citizen Wildlife Monitoring Project (CWMP), organizing citizen-scientist volunteers to monitor and document wildlife using remote cameras where state and federal agencies don’t have the resources to go, from the Washington Cascades to the Kettle Crest to southern British Columbia.

-Confirming presence of rare carnivores and other animals informs land management decisions upon which our wildlife depend.
+Confirming the presence of rare carnivores and other animals informs land management decisions upon which our wildlife depend.
 It also helps guide our conservation programs and priorities, and those of state and federal agencies.
-And it's people like our citizen monitors, with boots on the ground as citizen scientists, gathering the essential data and photos.

-Interested in volunteering?
-Get involved - contact Alison Huyett!
+- Interested in volunteering with the CWMP?
+Get involved - contact aleah (at) conservationnw.org

 The landscape of monitoring

-In northeast Washington on the Colville National Forest and the Rossland Range in British Columbia to record the presence of lynx and more in the Kettle River Range, Selkirk Mountains and other areas of the Columbia Highlands.
+In northeast Washington on the Colville National Forest and in southern British Columbia's Rossland Range we work to record the presence of Canada lynx, wolves, grizzly bears and more in the Kettle River Range, Selkirk Mountains and other areas of the Columbia Highlands.

 Together we have documented rare carnivores in the roadless forests of the North Cascades, near Interstate 90, in the Kettle River Range and Selkirk Mountains, and in B.C.s Rossland Range and Columbia Mountains.
-All the while coordinating with state, tribal and federal agency biologists.
+All the while coordinating with university, state, tribal and federal agency biologists and researchers.

 Spring through fall, we place motion-triggered remote cameras in wild locations to capture photos and document wildlife presence.
 And in winter, we continue with a more limited set of cameras in the snow while finding and following animal tracks to document wildlife travel patterns in the I-90 corridor.